Asingerdev/mexico-dice-game/README.md

 Gameplay
 --------
 To initiate the game, the player and computer each roll one die.
-Whoever has the higher number rolls first in round one.
-If they roll the same number, they keep rolling until one gets a higher number.
+Whoever has the higher number gets to roll first in round one.
+If both roll the same number, they keep rolling until one rolls a higher number.

 In each round, the lead roller rolls up to three times.
-If the player is lead roller, they can choose to end their turn after any roll by clicking the end button.
-The computer determines how many times to roll based on a series of pre-programmed scoring thresholds (see AI section below).
-If the lead roller rolls a '21', or Mexico, the dice immediately pass to the other player.
-The second roller then has three chances to roll to match '21', regardless of how many times the lead roller rolled.
+If the player is lead roller, they can choose to end their turn after any individual roll by clicking the end button.
+The computer determines how many times to roll based on a series of pre-programmed scoring thresholds (see computer section below).

-Only the last result of a player or computer's turn counts as their final score for that turn, rather than best result of two or three rolls.
+Only the last roll of a player or computer's turn counts as their score for that turn.

-The second roller can only roll as many times as the lead roller.
+The second roller is limited by the number of times the lead roller rolls.
 For instance, if the lead roller rolls twice, the second roller is only able to roll twice.
-When the second roller finishes rolling, the two final scores are compared and the winner of the round is determined based on the scoring system.
-The loser of the round becomes the lead roller in the next round.
-If the round results in a tie, the player and computer roll one die to determine order again.
+When the second roller finishes rolling, the two final scores are compared and the winner of the round is determined based on the game's scoring system.
+The loser of the round then becomes the lead roller in the next round.
+If the round results in a tie, the player and computer roll one die to determine the order again.

+If the lead roller rolls a '21', or Mexico, their turn automatically ends, no matter how many times they've rolled.
+The second roller then has three chances to match '21' regardless of how many times the lead roller rolled.

 If the player makes it through the designated number of rounds, they win the game.